Stefan-Stojanovic/curriculum/web/html/html-entities/non-breaking-space.md

 Mr. John Doe
 ```

-Another example of forcing the browser to keep things together might be a space between 2 pictures.
+Another great use for the non-breaking space is forcing the browser to keep 2 pictures side-by-side.

-Input:
+Example:
 ```
 <p>
 <img src="http://i.picresize.com/images